Control engineering

-Control engineering or control systems engineering is an engineering discipline that deals with control systems, applying control theory to design equipment and systems with desired behaviors in control environments.
-The discipline of controls overlaps and is usually taught along with electrical engineering and mechanical engineering at many institutions around the world.
+Control engineering, also known as control systems engineering and, in some European countries, automation engineering, is an engineering discipline that deals with control systems, applying control theory to design equipment and systems with desired behaviors in control environments.
+The discipline of controls overlaps and is usually taught along with electrical engineering, chemical engineering and mechanical engineering at many institutions around the world.

 The practice uses sensors and detectors to measure the output performance of the process being controlled; these measurements are used to provide corrective feedback helping to achieve the desired performance.
 Systems designed to perform without requiring human input are called automatic control systems (such as cruise control for regulating the speed of a car).
 Multi-disciplinary in nature, control systems engineering activities focus on implementation of control systems mainly derived by mathematical modeling of a diverse range of systems.

 Overview

 Modern day control engineering is a relatively new field of study that gained significant attention during the 20th century with the advancement of technology.
 It can be broadly defined or classified as practical application of control theory.
-Control engineering plays an essential role in a wide range of control systems, from simple household washing machines to high-performance F-16 fighter aircraft.
+Control engineering plays an essential role in a wide range of control systems, from simple household washing machines to high-performance fighter aircraft.
 It seeks to understand physical systems, using mathematical modelling, in terms of inputs, outputs and various components with different behaviors; to use control system design tools to develop controllers for those systems; and to implement controllers in physical systems employing available technology.
 A system can be mechanical, electrical, fluid, chemical, financial or biological, and its mathematical modelling, analysis and controller design uses control theory in one or many of the time, frequency and complex-s domains, depending on the nature of the design problem.

 Control engineering is the engineering discipline that focuses on the modeling of a diverse range of dynamic systems (e.g. mechanical systems) and the design of controllers that will cause these systems to behave in the desired manner.
 Although such controllers need not be electrical, many are and hence control engineering is often viewed as a subfield of electrical engineering.

 Electrical circuits, digital signal processors and microcontrollers can all be used to implement control systems.
 Control engineering has a wide range of applications from the flight and propulsion systems of commercial airliners to the cruise control present in many modern automobiles.